chaoss/augur/README.md

       ```

-2. Configure the following environment variables:
+2. Set the following variables in your environment:

     ```bash
     # Most likely required